 All recognised financial assets are measured subsequently in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.
+The groups financial assets include trade and other receivables, and cash and cash equivalents.

 Trade receivables